 You can make it easy for users to find the information they are looking for by adding a search box in the design.
 The search box should be placed at a convenient location on the website so that people don’t have to struggle to find it.
 Use ghost texts to make it easier for people to understand its purpose.

-Since EA.com is a large website, it has included a search box in the top navigation so that users can make a search in case they can’t find something.
+Since Winter Fashion is a large store website template, it includes a search box in the top navigation so that users can make a search in case they can’t find something.
 Though ghost texts have not been used, the use of search icon gives users a clear understanding that it is a search box.

-Sitemap of Paypal follows a certain structure and thereby, it becomes very simple for users.
+The sitemap of EngineeRSK follows a certain structure and thereby, it becomes very simple for users.
 The sections have been categorized carefully.
 This is a perfect example of a simple and user-friendly sitemap.
+By the way, in the MotoCMS admin panel, you can easily generate a sitemap automatically.

 Orientation of the Website

 Site orientation is another factor that has a decisive impact on the user centered design.
-Site Orientation includes factors like visibility of different design elements, descriptive links etc.
+Site Orientation includes factors like the visibility of different design elements, descriptive links, etc.

-Social Clout scores high on the visibility front.
-Such crucial Elements like ‘Call to Action’ button, clean navigation and descriptive links and texts have been given proper attention in the design.
+Modern House Construction scores high on the visibility front.
+Such crucial Elements like the “Call to Action” button, clean navigation, and descriptive links and texts have been given proper attention in the design.
 Every element in this design gets its share of attention.

 Incorporate Feedback Mechanism